tfry-git/EmbAJAX/README.md

   framework takes care of keeping information in sync with the client.
 - Allows multiple clients to interact with the same page, concurrently.
   - You can even pass information between two clients this way: Try loading the example, below, in two separate browsers!
+- Supports arbitrary number of pages, and elements can be shared across pages.

 This framework _could_ be used independently of the Arduino environment, but Arduino is the main target, thus the C++ implementation, and a focus on keeping things lean in memory.